Milton Keynes charity's furniture store re-opens after break-in

-Age UK Milton Keynes, which provides services and support for older people across the city, was forced to close its home and furniture store on Kiln Farm after what its website described as "a serious break-in" during the early hours of Thursday May 29.
+Age UK Milton Keynes, which provides services and support for older people across the city, was forced to close its home and furniture store on Kiln Farm after it received significant damage from "a serious break-in" which took place between 4am and 5am on Thursday May 29.

 "We would like to thank everyone for their kind comments and offers of support today," the charity posted in a message on its Facebook page.